Jeff Bailey (bishop)

-Jeffrey W. Bailey (born 1968) is an American Anglican bishop, consultant, and part-time academic.
+Jeffrey W. Bailey (born 1968) is an American Anglican bishop.
 He was elected bishop of the Churches for the Sake of Others (C4SO) in April 2025, and consecrated in September 2025.
+He was formerly Canon for Leadership Developoment in the Diocese of Christ Our Hope, Managing Director of the Centre for Social Justice, and Affiliated Lecturer at the University of Cambridge.
 He is also the co-editor of the 2011 volume An Eerdmans Reader in Contemporary Political Theology.

 Career

-Consulting and policy
+Academia and policy

-Bailey is the principal of Panorama Strategies, LLC, a consultancy established in 2012.
-He previously worked at the Centre for Social Justice in London, serving as deputy director (2010–2011) and managing director (2012).
-From 2012 he also held strategy roles with other non-profit organizations, including as director of strategy at Openfields until 2024.

-Academic work

 Bailey completed his Ph.D. in theology at the University of Cambridge in 2010 with a dissertation entitled The political theology of Karl Barth for an ascendant American Evangelicalism.

-During his doctoral studies he was an affiliated lecturer in the Faculty of Divinity at Cambridge (2007–2010).
+He also taught in the Faculty of Divinity at the University of Cambridge.

+He was then Deputy Director and Managing Director of the Centre for Social Justice in London, a policy think tank focused on poverty and opportunity in vulnerable communities.

 Since 2024 he has taught part-time as an adjunct professor of Christian Thought at Gordon-Conwell Theological Seminary.

 Ministry

 Bailey’s early ministry was in the Vineyard movement.
-From 1994 to 1996 he served as an assistant pastor at The King’s Arms Church in Bedford, England, and from 1996 to 1999 he was deputy to the national coordinator for church planting in the Association of Vineyard Churches USA.
-In 1999 he planted a Vineyard congregation in Washington, D.C., which closed in 2003.
+He served as an assistant pastor at The King’s Arms Church in Bedford, England, and was deputy to the national coordinator for church planting in the Association of Vineyard Churches USA.

 After moving into Anglican ministry, Bailey was trained for ordination at the Church of the Resurrection, Washington, D.C., and was ordained deacon in 2017 and priest in 2018 by Steve Breedlove, bishop of the Diocese of Christ Our Hope.
-He later assisted at the Church of the Advent in Washington, D.C., also in a non-stipendiary role.
+He later assisted at the Church of the Advent in Washington, D.C.

-From 2019 to 2025 Bailey served as Canon for Leadership Development in the Diocese of Christ Our Hope, coordinating clergy training programs and retreats.
+From 2019 to 2025 Bailey served as Canon for Leadership Development in the Diocese of Christ Our Hope, overseeing theological education, clergy training, and diocesan strategies.